 We want to see the Government change those plans so that everyone can keep their older benefits until they're on Universal Credit.
 If the Government can't guarantee that nobody will be left without their income as a result of the switch, we need to see MPs voting against these regulations.

 Secretary of State for the Department for Work and Pensions, Amber Rudd has decided to delay the vote on these plans and has announced several changes including plans for a pilot of 10,000 people who currently need support from the benefit system.
 We hope this signals an important change to their approach to moving people over to Universal credit.
-But there is still a long way to go to make sure that people don’t risk losing their income as part of the switch over.
-You can take a look at our full response here.
+But there is still a long way to go to make sure that people don't risk losing their income as part of the switch over.
+You can take a look at our full response to the changes to current proposals for Universal Credit.
 Keep checking this webpage, visit our News page or sign-up as a campaigner for updates.